 At Read Hyundai, we stock one of the most comprehensive EV and hybrid ranges available today.
 Whether you're ready to go fully electric or want the safety net of a hybrid, there's a Hyundai to suit your lifestyle and budget.

-Not ready to go fully electric?
 Our hybrid range gives you better fuel economy and lower running costs without any range anxiety.
 The KONA Hybrid is perfect for those wanting a stylish, compact SUV delivering up to 63mpg — fewer pump stops, same great drive.
 The TUCSON and SANTA FE hybrids are especially popular with families — spacious, practical, and far cheaper to run than their petrol equivalents.

 With fuel duty rises locked in for later this year and oil prices showing no sign of stabilising, the financial case for switching has never been stronger.
 Every month you stay in a petrol or diesel car is another month of unnecessarily high running costs.